 Forms included in eDocs Portal

-Most forms are included in eDocs.
-However, there are a number of forms that are not included in the initial eDocs release, but may be included in future releases of the CMS Project.
+While most forms are included in eDocs, there are several forms that are not included in the initial eDocs release, but may be included in future releases of the CMS Project.

 View the quick reference guide for a summary of which forms can be filed with eDocs and which forms continue to be filed with current processes: